 Storage

 You can store Tuna Pasta Bake in the fridge for 2 - 3 days.
-You can also freeze any leftover pasta bake although the texture of the pasta will be a little softer when it is thawed.Can you reheat Tuna Pasta Bake?
+You can also freeze any leftover pasta bake although the texture of the pasta will be a little softer when it is thawed.Reheating

 A tuna pasta bake can be reheated.
 If you are reheating a single portion, you can do this in a microwave.
 If you are reheating several portions, it is best to reheat it in the oven.
 Cover the top loosely with tin foil to prevent further browning.
 Reheat it on 180°C/350°F/gas mark 4.
 Make sure your tuna pasta bake is piping hot.
 You should only reheat it once.Nutrition per serving